-The new sandboxing feature is only currently available for Windows and is rolling out to all Chrome Dev installations on Windows automatically.
+The new sandboxing feature is currently available only for Windows and is rolling out to all Chrome Dev installations on Windows automatically.
 The implementation of the Flash sandbox is a significant first step in reducing the power of potential attacks within the Chrome browser and protecting users against common malware.

 You can read more about the release on the Chromium Blog